An online learning approach to dynamic pricing and capacity sizing in service systems: GOLiQ for the Queue

-Under the assumption that the queueing system is stable, the limit $\tilde{Y}_\infty$ should be equal in distribution with $X_\infty$.
+Under the assumption that the queueing system is stable, the limit $\tilde{Z}_\infty$ should be equal in distribution to $X_\infty$.
 Therefore, we formally derive

-The above heuristics can be made rigorous by verifying exchanges of limits.
-We refer the readers to \cite{Glasserman_1992} for detailed treatments.
-Given \eqref{eq: IPA}, we can derive the partial derivative of the steady-state waiting time with respect to price $p$ as
+The above heuristics can be made rigorous by verifying exchanges of limits using the results in \cite{Glasserman_1992}, and we refer the readers to Section \ref{subsec: glasserman} for detailed explanations.
+Using \eqref{eq: IPA}, we can derive the partial derivative of the steady-state waiting time with respect to price $p$ as below: